Modelling Uncertainty in Science

 We believe that the fresh perspectives and innovative ideas that Marine and Maya bring will be a huge asset to our team.
 We're excited to see how their contributions will shape our projects and help us achieve our goals.

-Join us in warmly welcoming Marine POTIER and Maya MATHIE to our project team.
+Join us in warmly welcoming Marine Potier and Maya Mathié to our project team.
 We look forward to a fruitful collaboration and the remarkable achievements we will accomplish together.

 Welcome aboard, Marine and Maya!